Two simple calculator tools can be found in the Utility menu. These only run in their respective window and are not connected to the main simulation.

 Speed can be adjusted either by entering the rotational speed [N] or the desired cutting speed [VC].
 The other variable is then controlled by the last-changed setting, which is also displayed in bold.

-The meaning of depth of cut depends on whether it is a facing operation (axial depth) or axial turning (radial depth).
-Feed is always specified per revolution.
+The meaning of depth of cut (a) depends on whether it is a facing operation (axial depth) or axial turning (radial depth); this is always the length of the engaged cutting edge.
+Feed is always specified as feed per revolution (f) and is the distance by which the tool is moved into the material during one workpiece revolution.
 This value corresponds to the un-cut chip thickness.
+See the image to the right for reference.

 There are no detailed tool models for this simplified turning calculation.
 Instead, the tool is characterized by the effective tool rake angle (that is, the sum of tool-holder and insert rake) and the cutting edge radius.
-If no better values are available, the approximations in the following table can be used:
+Note that this is the small radius of the edge facing the material, ‘ER’ in the image, not the in-plane corner radius of the insert.

 |Material category||Rake||Edge radius||Comment|